-- /etc/portslave/pslave.wiz.cas (CAS) - /etc/portslave/pslave.wiz.ts (TS) - /etc/portslave/pslave.wiz.ras (Dial-in Access) - /etc/portslave/pslave.wiz.auto (Automation)
+- /etc/portslave/pslave.wiz.cas (CAS)

+- /etc/portslave/pslave.wiz.ts (TS)

+- /etc/portslave/pslave.wiz.ras (Dial-in Access)

-The step-by-step process to configuring ports for a specific profile appear in the following sections, and the exact screen flow begins with Figure 18: Configuration and Administration page.
+The step-by-step process to configuring ports for a specific profile appear in the following sections, and the exact screen flow begins with.

-To summarize the process, the wizard configuration is started by first selecting the desired port(s) on the Port Selection page (Figure 19: Port Selection page), clicking Submit, and then selecting either the CAS, TS, or RAS profile buttons on the subsequent Serial Port Configuration Page (Figure 20: Serial Port Configuration page).
+To summarize the process, the wizard configuration is started by first selecting the desired port(s) on the Port Selection page (Figure 16: Port Selection page), clicking Submit, and then selecting either the CAS, TS, or RAS profile buttons on the subsequent Serial Port Configuration Page.
 Change the appropriate parameters, and then click the Submit button on the Serial Port Configuration Page.
 For most applications, the parameters to be changed are: